CONTACT US

 In many states, the insurance lobby has been successful in limiting the recovery of people catastrophically injured by a medical professional’s carelessness.
 A cap was imposed in Georgia, but through the hard work of Georgia trial lawyers, the limit was declared unconstitutional and victims of medical malpractice in Georgia are once again able to seek full compensation from a jury.

-Talk to a Medical Malpractice Attorney as Soon as Possible
+Talk to an Atlanta Medical Malpractice Attorney as Soon as Possible

 Lloyd and Alex Hoffspiegel are experienced medical malpractice attorneys that are prepared to help you secure the recovery you deserve by: